abbazsr795/titanic-survival-chances-kaggle/README.md

 - Filling missing values with mean/median/mode
 - Converting text data to numbers
 - Scaling data so features are equality treated and model isn’t affected by large and extreme values

+A data pipeline was also constructed using simple python functions that cleaned the data, filled missing values, and produced output results for the testing dataset